Best listening experience is on Chrome, Firefox or Safari. Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

-Federal inspectors general are a vital conduits to let Congress and the rest of us know when agencies or public officials have taken a wrong turn.
+Federal inspectors general are vital conduits to let Congress and the rest of us know when agencies or public officials have taken a wrong turn.
 But their work is quite a bit less useful when no one can read it.
-The House has included several measures intended to increase I-G transparency in its versions of the 2023 appropriations bills, many of them at the urging of the Project on Government Oversight.
+The House has included several measures intended to increase IG transparency in its versions of the 2023 appropriations bills, many of them at the urging of the Project on Government Oversight (POGO).
 Joanna Derman is a policy analyst at POGO.
-She talked with Federal News Network’s Jared Serbu about some of those recommendations.
+She talked with Federal News Network’s Jared Serbo on the Federal Drive with Tom Temin about some of those recommendations.